Ancoracysta

-Ancoracysta twista is a eukaryotic microorganism.
-It is a predatory protist that appears to be sister to Haptista.
+Ancoracysta is a genus of eukaryotic microbes containing the species Ancoracysta twista, a predatory protist.

 Description

 Ancoracysta twista was first described in November 2017 in Current Biology.
 It was found in a sample collected from the surface of a tropical aquarium brain coral.
 It actively feeds on Procryptobia sorokini, probably immobilising its prey through discharging a previously unknown type of extrusome named an ancoracyst.

 Genetic analysis shows that it is not closely related to any known lineage, but it may be most closely related to a grouping of haptophytes and centrohelids (Haptista).
 It is notable for having a gene-rich mitochondrial genome, the largest known outside the jakobids or Diphylleia rotans.
 Uniquely, it appears to contain both the nucleus-encoded holocytochrome c synthase system III and the mitochondrion-encoded bacterial cytochrome c maturation system I.

 Taxonomy

 A 2018 study from Cavalier-Smith, Chao & Lewis created a new subphylum and subsequent lower taxonomic ranks for Ancoracysta twista.
 They also created a new combination for Colponema marisrubri (Mylnikov & Tikhonenkov, 2009), which was shown to be ultrastructurally similar and phylogenetically close to A. twista, thus renaming it A. marisrubri.
+This species was later placed into a new genus, Nebulomonas, and is now called Nebulomonas marisrubri.

-A 2022 study placed A. twista in a new supergroup Provora.
+A 2022 study placed A. twista in a new supergroup Provora, closely related to other supergroups of Diaphoretickes such as Haptista, but no longer within Haptista.